agenieus/SmartWatch-Product-Analysis/README.md

 ## Data Cleaning, Preparation and Transformation
 Cleaning and transformation of the data were performed in the Power BI query which included the following:

+- Promoted Headers
 - Changing of data types
+- Removed blank and duplicate rows
-- Splitting of columns
+- Splitting of columns of combined watch attributes.
 - Creating conditional columns to create more measures
-- Removing empty and duplicate rows
-- Removing N/As
+- Replacing values
-- Made sure the values are consistent within the column for better visualization

 ## Observations and Results
 ![](dashboard1.png)

-Findings
+### Descriptive Analysis
+This is a narration of all the key metrics observed in this data.

-There are a total of 371 smartwatches in the dataset with 38 distinct brands, 133 distinct models of smartwatches, and 24 different display types of smartwatches.
-From the data, there are 344 GPS-enabled smartwatches and the average price of a smartwatch is $312.
+- There are a total of 371 smartwatches in the dataset with 38 distinct brands, 132 distinct models of smartwatches, and 24 different Operating Systems of smartwatches and the average price of a smartwatch is $312.

+- #### SmartWatches Specifics

+ Smartwatches Count By Operating System:
+- Wear Os has 141 watches using the OS out of 371, that is 38% of the total watches; the most utilized OS by a large margin, followed by Garmin Os, which 34 watches used Garmin Os; special mentions: Android has 5 watches and WatchOS by apple has 14 watches using it.
+- we can see that so many brands used wearOS because it has an open-source , has good reliability for a good price, so the goal is to make a watch affordable as possible and still having a good quality
+- lets also take note that Android is also an open source software predominantly used in mobile phones, However Watch companies are opting for WearOs instead of Android; this is because WearOs is actually a refined Android OS, Which is tailored to meet the end user needs of a smartwatch and not a mobile phone.

+  Smartwatches Count By Brand:
+- Garmin has 34 smartwatches in the data , the highest in the dataset, followed by Fitbit and Mobvoi at 24 smartwatches each, Apple has 14 watches and raks 12th on the data. for number of watches
+- We can see that both Garmin, Apple,Samsung,Polar, Fitbit, Amazfit have their proprietary operating system which are the garmin os and watchos ,TizenOs respectively.

+   Smartwatch OS by Brand
+- WearOS is used by 21 different brands out of the 38 brands that's about 56% of the brands using this OS, that shows a massive dominance in the operating system sector followed by proprietary operating system which isnt exactly proprietary because about 8 distinct brands make use of this OS; androidOs has 4 brands and Lite Os has 2, the rest OS has just 1 brands.

 Wear OS is the most used operating system by the smartwatches in this data totaling 38% of the total smartwatches.
 It is followed by Garmin OS which is used by 9% of the smartwatches.